 Under the regulation, businesses must be able to demonstrate they are adequately protecting the data they hold on individuals.

 If they can’t – or don’t – they could face big fines.

 So, what can businesses – and particularly small and medium-sized businesses – do to reduce the threat?

-Supplementing this effort with access controls and extra layers of user authentication, such as two-factor authentication is a good idea for the most sensitive systems, applications and data.
+Supplementing this effort with access controls and extra layers of user authentication.
+An example of which is two-factor authentication and is a good idea for the most sensitive systems, applications and data.

 Mitigating the overall security threat